sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Once you have your offer, e-mail your recruiter to get all the details about pay and start date.
 It is useful for the visa.
 Also be sure to ask who is picking up the J-1 visa expenses.
-These are tough to take on alone (~$1000), so try to get it covered if at al possible.
+These are tough to take on alone (~$1000), so try to get it covered by your employer if at all possible.

 CECS and CDS/AIPT (now Cultural Vistas) will guide you through the process.